You’ve a great 90 Amp or 130 Amp flux core welder, that uses flux core welding wire.

-What you really want is a roll of the same with Aluminum in it?
-You know, flux core Aluminum welding wire.
+What you really, really want is a spool of Aluminum flux core wire.

 And you want it now.

 You’ve searched online and it has led you here.